awsdocs/amazon-ecs-developer-guide/doc_source/cluster-auto-scaling.md

 Consider the following when using cluster Auto Scaling:
 + The desired capacity for the Auto Scaling group associated with a capacity provider shouldn't be changed or managed by any scaling policies other than the one Amazon ECS manages\.
 + Amazon ECS uses the `AWSServiceRoleForECS` service\-linked IAM role for the permissions it requires to call AWS Auto Scaling, on your behalf\.
-For more information on using and creating Amazon ECS service\-linked IAM roles, see [Service\-linked role for Amazon ECS](using-service-linked-roles.md)\.
+For more information on using and creating Amazon ECS service\-linked IAM roles, see [Using service\-linked roles for Amazon ECS](using-service-linked-roles.md)\.
 + When using capacity providers with Auto Scaling groups, the IAM user who creates the capacity providers, needs the `autoscaling:CreateOrUpdateTags` permission because Amazon ECS adds a tag to the Auto Scaling group when it associates it with the capacity provider\.
 **Important**
 Make sure any tooling you use does not remove the `AmazonECSManaged` tag from the Auto Scaling group\.
 If this tag is removed, Amazon ECS is not able to manage it when scaling your cluster\.